 The beauty of South Dakota’s Badlands paints an otherworldly picture.
 This rugged landscape of prairie grasslands presents subtle color tones that mingle with dramatic geological formations of eroded buttes, spires and pyramids.
 Wildlife, including antelope and bison, abounds.
 The park has minimal light pollution so let the kids stay up late and appreciate the night sky.

 Cedar Pass Lodge’s homespun cabins are furnished with handcrafted pine furniture and comfy porch chairs strategically placed to enjoy the spectacular scenery.
 Cabins are heated and air conditioned, with flat-screen TVs and microwaves.
 The restaurant bakes their own fresh fry bread and kuchen, South Dakota’s official dessert, daily.
-They currently have summer availability for 2019, particularly in August.
+The lodge is open from Late April until late October.
+They have summer availability, particularly in August.

 3. Glacier Bay Lodge – Glacier Bay National Park and Preserve, AK